YttriLab/B-SOID/README.md

 `Please select output folder for GIF.` is asking you to select/create an output folder for snippets of extracted behaviors (.avi)
 `Please select 1 DeepLabCut generated .csv file for testing data.` is asking you to select testing .csv files.

-Alternatively, you can learn more about the algorithm and only adopt one or few with the following steps.
+Alternatively, you can learn more about the algorithm and only adopt one or few of the following steps.

 ### Step I
 Import your .csv file from DeepLabCut, and convert it to a matrix.
 We can run a for loop to get all of the .csv loaded into your matlab environment.
 After each individual raw .csv files are imported as a matrix, we evaluate the likelihoods of all points and apply a high-pass filter for estimated data likelihood `adp_filt`.